 The Purchasing Division also requires that the agency procurement officer sign this certification even if the procurement officer is not serving on the evaluation committee.

 By signing this certification, the evaluator(s), advisor(s) and agency procurement officer attest that: (1) his or her service on the evaluation committee is not in violation of W. Va.
 Code § 5A-3-31, §6B-2-5, or any other relevant code section; (2) his or her service on the evaluation committee does not create a conflict of interest with any of the participating vendors; and (3) he or she has not had or will not have contact relating to the solicitation identified herein with any participating vendors between the time of the bid opening and the award recommendation without prior approval of the Purchasing Division.
 Agency procurement officers should discuss the non-conflict of interest issue with potential committee members to ensure that individuals who may have a conflict are not chosen to participate as evaluation committee members.

-6.2.2.11 Evaluation Training: All evaluation committee voting members must receive RFP evaluation training prior to commencing the evaluation.
-This training should be completed within one year prior to the evaluation.
-The Purchasing Division buyer may meet with the agency committee at the first evaluation meeting after the bid opening and provide committee training and general review of the proposals.
+6.2.2.11 Evaluation Training: The designated agency procurement officer serving on the RFP evaluation committee must complete RFP evaluation training within one year prior to commencing the evaluation.
+All other voting committee members are encouraged but not required to take this training.
+The Purchasing Division buyer may meet with the agency committee at the first evaluation meeting after the bid opening to answer any questions related to the RFP evaluation process and to conduct a general review of the proposals.

-The purpose of this training is to ensure that the committee is knowledgeable of the proper evaluation procedure and the purchasing process.
-This training may be conducted by the Purchasing Division buying staff, by online training module available at the Purchasing Division's website or by agency procurement officers as determined by the Purchasing Division.
+The purpose of RFP evaluation training is to ensure that the committee is knowledgeable of the proper evaluation procedures related to this best value procurement method.
+This training is offered bi-annually as part of the Purchasing Division's In-House Training Program, as a workshop during the Agency Purchasing Conference, and on demand on the Purchasing Division's online training module webpage.
+Individual agency trainings may also be conducted if deemed necessary by the Purchasing Division.
 After the training, members will review all proposals independently and later meet to evaluate and assign points to each proposal.
 (See Appendix H for RFP Standard Evaluation Format).
 A Purchasing Division representative or agency procurement officer, at the discretion of the Purchasing Director, may be present to observe and ensure that proper procedures are followed in the final evaluation and assignment of scores.